anovio1/message-pack-parser/docs/aggregator_guide.md

 The aggregator system is designed as a **pluggable architecture**.
 You do not need to modify the core aggregation engine (`aggregator.py`) to add new analytical statistics.
 Instead, you simply add new Python files to the `stats` sub-package, and the system will automatically discover and register them.

-This guide will walk you through the process of creating and adding a new statistic to the parser.
+This guide will walk you through the process of creating and adding a new statistic to the processor.

 ## 2. The `Stat` Object

-Every registered statistic is defined by a `Stat` object, which lives in `src/message_pack_parser/core/stats/types.py`.
+Every registered statistic is defined by a `Stat` object, which lives in `src/tubuin_processor/core/stats/types.py`.
 It's a simple container with three fields:

 -   `func`: The Python function that contains your Polars logic.
 -   `description`: A brief, user-facing string explaining what the stat calculates.
 This is shown in the CLI help text.